vrajnandak/ZENSE_pygame_proj/README.md

 (A monkey that slipped in when the door was opened by the protagonist, finds the time machine and presses the "red button".
 This activates the time machine and we go back to the start of the game).

 SOFTWARES USED:
-1. GIMP (2.10.30) to make sprites
+1. GIMP (2.10.30) to make sprites.
 2. Tiled to make map layouts, manage different levels with csv files.
-3. VS code for writing pygame code.
+3. VS code for writing the pygame code.
+4. pygame  (pip install pygame).
+5. pathfinding (pip install pygame) for finding the shortest paths.

 TO RUN THE GAME: